 If you’re new to this, there’s no better time to start than right this minute.

 Go through the list and do the free things first.
 Do all of the plotting and planning second, and then put your plans into action as your budget allows.
+Start with the basics and move on from there.
 Whatever you do, stop waiting around.
 Disasters won’t wait until it’s a convenient time for you.

 If you a seasoned prepper, please share your inexpensive start-up ideas for newbie preppers in the comments below.
 If you have friends and loved ones you’d like to help get started, send them this article.
 It’s loaded with budget-friendly links to start them on their journey.
 Help encourage people to join our community of self-reliance!

 Daisy Luther is a coffee-swigging, gun-toting blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and lives in the mountains of Virginia with her two daughters and an ever-growing menagerie.
 You can find her on Facebook, Pinterest, and Twitter.